 Seeing her fidgeting, with their close proximity, he noticed that Sylvia’s fingers were marred with scratches and cuts.

 “Are your hands okay?”

 “Huh?
-Yea, they’re fine.” self-conscious, Sylvia quickly hid them behind her back.
+Y-yes!
+They’re fine.”
+Self-conscious about where Kaidus was looking, Sylvia quickly hid her hands behind her back.

 “Look Kai, red flowersh like Anish hair.”
 Anise happily called out, pointing to a cluster of low rising red flowers.